captbullett65/MSCFT/README.md

 All forecasts must follow this structure exactly.

 ## 📂 Repository Layout
-/docs/ → MSCFT template file, forecast index /examples/ → Completed forecasts
+/docs/       → MSCFT documentation, FML reference, and forecast index
+/examples/   → Completed forecasts
-/logs/ → Audit trails, validation notes
+/logs/       → Audit trails and validation notes
+/templates/  → Plain-text and Markdown versions of the MSCFT forecast template
-/backups/ → Versioned snapshots of forecasts and logs CONTRIBUTING.md → How to contribute new forecasts forecast-index.md → Linked index of all forecast files README.md → This file
+/backups/    → Versioned snapshots of forecasts and logs

 ## ✅ Forecasting Standards